bcharlier/HMMA238/Intro-Git/Readme.md

 ## Using an existing repository

 Browse the repository at https://github.com/HMMA238-2020/git-tutorial.
+What is this module able to do?

+**Exercice:**

 Fork the repository by following these steps:
   1. On GitHub, click on the fork icon.
   2. A copy is added to your GitHub space.
 Clone it (this copy!) to get a local repository.
   3. In a terminal, inspect the output of the command `git remote get-url origin`

 ## Debuging